 Biosecurity Tasmania's fruit fly surveillance program comprises a network of around 1,000 fruit fly traps at various risk points, from Dover in the south to the Bass Strait Islands in the north.
-These pest surveys are ongoing to prove that Tasmania is fruit fly free, and to give Biosecurity Tasmania an early warning of a fruit fly incursion.
+This permanent surveillance network is required to prove that Tasmania is fruit fly free, and to give Biosecurity Tasmania an early warning of a potential fruit fly incursion.

-.
-In short, people are not allowed to bring fruit or vegetables with them when they come to, or return to, Tasmania.
-Biosecurity Tasmania ensures everyone coming into Tasmania is fully aware that they may not bring fruit or vegetables with them - and may prosecute those who fail to comply.
+Biosecurity Tasmania ensures everyone coming into the State is fully aware that they may not bring fruit and vegetables with them.
+Biosecurity Tasmania also conducts checks of passengers, luggage, freight and mail at the border, and may prosecute those individuals who fail to comply.

-Commercial shipments of fruit and vegetables are allowed only if they comply with Biosecurity Tasmania's strict biosecurity requirements (see
+Commercial shipments of fruit and vegetables are permitted only if they comply with Biosecurity Tasmania's strict biosecurity requirements (see

 Plant Biosecurity Manual